 The 90-day runout period is simply the 90 days following the last day of the plan year.
-So if your 2018 plan year ran from January 1, 2018, to December 31, 2018, your employees would have until March 31, 2019 to submit expenses incurred during that period.

 If you have an employee who becomes ineligible for the benefits (whether it be that they leave the company for any reason or change their hours worked), the 90-day runout period also applies to them.
 In this case, individuals have 90 days from the date they became ineligible for the QSEHRA to submit for reimbursement expenses that were incurred during that plan year.

 What's the deadline for reimbursing employees?

 You as the employer determine this deadline, which you will outline in your QSEHRA plan documents.

 *Helpful tip: generally, these documents will require businesses to issue reimbursement for approved expenses within 90 days of receiving them.

 Any other deadlines to remember?